Australian Shepherds are smart, striking dogs; they are natural-born herders who found their fame in rodeos.

 Australian Shepherds are prone to the following health conditions:

-• Hip And Elbow Dysplasia: These conditions occur when the hip or elbow joints do not fit properly, potentially leading to arthritis.
-Responsible breeders must screen for both hip and elbow dysplasia before breeding.
+- Hip And Elbow Dysplasia: These conditions occur when the hip or elbow joints do not fit properly, causing pain and potentially leading to arthritis later on in a dog’s life.
+Responsible breeders must screen for both hip and elbow dysplasia before breeding to ensure the pups don’t inherit any issues present in the parents’ genes.

-• Eye Problems: Australian Shepherds commonly suffer from eye conditions such as cataracts, progressive retinal atrophy, and Collie Eye Anomaly, which affects the back of the eye.
+- Eye Problems: Australian Shepherds commonly suffer from eye conditions such as cataracts, progressive retinal atrophy, and Collie Eye Anomaly, which affects the back of the eye.
+Some of these issues are inherited from the parents.

 In Summary